Saturday, July 28th 2012

 In the above glass case, the place of honour is occupied by Scotland’s most famous writer (apart, perhaps, from Robert Burns and William Topaz McGonagall), Sir Walter Scott.
 The name of Scott is, of course, writ large across the face of Edinburgh, not least in the form of the gigantic Scott Monument that looks rather like a spire detached from a Gothic Revival church.

-The Monument, in Princes Street Gardens, stand 200 feet and 6 inches high.
+The Monument, in Princes Street Gardens, stands 200 feet and 6 inches high.
 It may be visited but you would need to climb 287 steps to reach the top.
 The first floor is a museum to the famous novelist.
 Princes Street Gardens form a multi-level park and today it was full of people enjoying the beautiful weather.

 We had lunch in a cafe and then went to the City Art Centre.
 We limited ourselves to floors 3 and 4, the permanent collection, to which admission is free.
 On floors 1 and 2 there was a special exhibition, the Scottish Colourists.
 You had to pay for admission to this so we skipped it.
 As photography was not allowed anywhere in the gallery I cannot show you any pictures.